kn9ts/frodo/README.md

 ## Middleware/Application Filters
 **Owh Yeah!** Ofcourse you saw `Filters or MiddleWare` added just before we initialized the server.
-So you can create a folder named `filter` and declare your MiddleWare there, for example the above `filter.MiddleWare` would look like this when declared in a file inside the `filters` folder.
+So you can create a folder named `filter` in your project's folder and declare your MiddleWare there, for example the above `filter.MiddleWare` would look like this when declared in a file (`filters.go`) inside the `./filters` folder.

 ```go
 package filters